Explore the building blocks of a better economy

 Examples:

-Intellectual Lineage: Nicholas Stern (climate as market failure), Arthur Pigou (externalities), and Raworth’s ecological ceiling in Doughnut Economics.
+Intellectual Lineage: Builds on Elinor Ostrom’s work on governing the commons and Thomas Paine’s idea of shared inheritance from natural resources.
+Nicholas Stern (climate as market failure), Arthur Pigou (externalities), and Raworth’s ecological ceiling in Doughnut Economics.

 Key Characteristics: